Spekkens toy model: Extensions and further work

+The toy model with its extensions to both continuous phase space and higher dimensional discrete phase space are coined as "epistricted theories" in Ref.

 Work has been done on several models of physical systems with similar characteristics, which are described in detail in the main publication on this model.
 There are ongoing attempts to extend this model in various ways, such as van Enk's model and a continuous-variable version based on Liouville mechanics.
 The toy model has also been analyzed from the viewpoint of categorical quantum mechanics.

 Currently, there is work being done to reproduce quantum formalism from information-theoretic axioms.
 Although the model itself differs in many respects from quantum theory, it reproduces a number of effects considered to be overwhelmingly quantum.
 As such, the underlying principle, that quantum states are states of incomplete knowledge, may offer some hints as to how to proceed in this manner and may lend hope to those pursuing this goal.